District Commission Members

 Term Expiration: Dec.
 31, 2026

-Greg Cecil, of Munfordville, received his appointment as the 4th District representative on the Kentucky Fish and Wildlife Commission on Jan.
+Greg Cecil, of Munfordville, was appointed as the 4th District representative on the Kentucky Fish and Wildlife Commission on Jan.
 19, 2023.

 Greg grew up in central Kentucky and graduated from Western Kentucky University with degrees in general science, biology, guidance counseling and school administration.
 He is currently the principal of Hart County High School and has served the Hart County community for the past 10 years after also serving the communities of Hardin and Meade counties for 17 years prior.

-Greg is a lifelong sportsman and has a deep passion for fishing, small game hunting, deer hunting and waterfowl hunting.
-He has been a member of Ducks Unlimited, National Wild Turkey Federation and the National Rifle Association.
+Greg is a lifelong sportsman with a deep passion for fishing, small game hunting, deer hunting, and waterfowl hunting.
+He has been a member of Ducks Unlimited, the National Wild Turkey Federation, and the National Rifle Association.

 "I am honored to be selected to serve on the wildlife commission,” he said.
 “I have a love of the outdoors and I want to see our hunting, fishing and conservation heritage continue to thrive in Kentucky.”